Continue reading on DataGuidance with:

 - the law defines the concept of personal data and the conditions applicable to processing; and

-In addition to sector-specific penalties (for further detail see section 2 below), the Decree Law 19/2009 approving the Penal Code (as amended), provides for the following:
+In addition to sector-specific penalties (for further detail see the section on scope below), Decree Law nr.
+19/2009 approving the Penal Code (as amended), provides for the following:

 - Privacy intrusion: any person who, by any means, even lawful ones, becomes aware of facts concerning another person's private or sexual life without consent or just cause, and discloses them publicly, shall be punishable by imprisonment for up to one year or a fine (Article 183).